Leadership at Shepherd University

 An Introduction To The Social Change Model Of Leadership

-Shepherd’s Leadership for a Better World Certificate Program: Sign up to begin a Leadership Certificate
+Learn more about Shepherd’s Leadership for a Better World Certificate Program Here.

 To learn more about the Student Leadership Conference: